MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-get-the-desktop.md

 With Power BI Desktop, you can build advanced queries, models, and reports that visualize data.
 You can also build data models, create reports, and share your work by publishing to the Power BI service.
 Power BI Desktop is a free download.

-To get Power BI Desktop, you can use one of two approaches:
+To get Power BI Desktop, you can use one of two approaches.

 * [Install as an app from the Microsoft Store](#install-as-an-app-from-the-microsoft-store).
 * [Download directly as an executable and install on your computer](#download-power-bi-desktop-directly).